 Keep all source documents

 When you input financial information into your software, the figures come from somewhere: the source documents.
-This may include receipts, cash register tapes, check stubs, canceled checks, financial statements issued by your bank or credit card processor, and more.
+This may include receipts, cash register tapes, check stubs, canceled checks, financial statements issued by your bank or credit card processor, payroll records, tax filings and more.
 Keep your source documents so you can prove your income and expenses in the future.
 The IRS also provides information on the types of records you should keep.

 You do not need to keep records forever, particularly paper copies that take up space and gather dust.
 The IRS suggests keeping records for three years unless certain circumstances apply.

 As a small business, you may “go green” as much as you can.
 It can be convenient to avoid paper.
 However, you are bound to have hard copies of certain records, and for these, you should have an organized filing system.
 Make sure you have a clean, safe, and secure place to put your paper records, such as a locked filing cabinet in your office or home.
 Also, and this should go without saying, this system should guarantee that you are able to thoroughly review your records and file your business taxes on time.